 Implementing conversational AI as the first point of contact for customers lets your agents focus on more complex customer questions and cases that can’t be resolved by self-service methods.
 Since routine tasks can be handled by virtual AI agents, complicated customer queries can get the dedicated attention they need from live support agents.

-2. Improve resolution time AI-powered customer routing
+Improving resolution time with AI-powered customer routing

 Human agents are freed up to tackle more interesting, complex cases, and the repetitive tasks are taken off their workload.

 If a customer can’t resolve their issue using self-service resources with a virtual agent, AI customer service solutions can deliver additional support to your contact center by intelligently routing the customer’s case to the best human agent for the task.
-When customer interactions are routed to live agents, AI equips the agents with:

 • The customer’s name